subhan97ahmed/fake-news-frontend/README.md

 Ever thought how we can find the **fake articles/news** that do get spread in the world of internet very easily?

-Now thanks to the AI we can easily find the fake news and tell you which one is the correct article.
+Now thanks to the AI we can easily find the fake news and tell you which one is the true article. here is the link [**reality check**](https://realitychecker.netlify.app/)

 We are using Tensorflow model through which we will be finding out the [**fake news**](https://github.com/subhan97ahmed/reality-check-backend).